Netatalk/netatalk/doc/manual/Configuration.md

 the *afp.conf* configuration file.
 A CNID backend is basically a database storing ID <-\> name mappings.

-The CNID databases are by default located in *$prefix/var/netatalk/CNID*.
-You can change the location by configuring *-Dwith-statedir-path=PATH* at compile time.
+The CNID databases are by default located in a *netatalk/CNID* subdirectory of your system's state directory path, e.g. */var/lib*.
+You can change the state directory path with *-Dwith-statedir-path=PATH* at compile time.

 There is a command line utility called **dbd** available which can be used to verify, repair and rebuild the CNID database.